Vector transmission model¶

 A brief immature phase including sugar-feeding and mating

-Repeating multi-day gonotrophic cycles during which mosquitoes may be exposed to infection
+Repeating multi-day gonotrophic cycles during which mosquitoes may be exposed to infection by gametocytes

 A temperature-dependent latency for sporogony